-Basic emotions such as fear and anger are hardwired
+Emotions such as fear and anger are hardwired.

 In the 20th century, Paul Ekman identified six basic emotions (anger, disgust, fear, happiness, sadness, and surprise) and Robert Plutchik eight, which he grouped into four pairs of polar opposites (joy-sadness, anger-fear, trust-distrust, surprise-anticipation).

 It is said that basic emotions evolved in response to the ecological challenges faced by our remote ancestors and are so primitive as to be "hardwired," with each basic emotion corresponding to a distinct and dedicated neurological circuit.
 Being hardwired, basic emotions (or "affect programs") are innate and universal, automatic and fast, and trigger behaviour with a high survival value.
 So much can hardly be said of more complex emotions such as humility or nostalgia, which, for example, are never attributed to infants and animals.

 The other day, I opened a cutlery drawer on a large lizard, which, of course, I had not been expecting to find.
 As the critter darted off into the blackness behind the drawer, I unthinkingly jumped back and slammed the drawer shut.
 Having done this, I suddenly discovered myself to be feeling hot and alert and primed for further action.
 This basic fear response is so primitive that even the lizard seemed to share in it and so automatic as to be "cognitively impenetrable," that is, unconscious and uncontrollable, and more akin to a reaction than a deliberate action.